Update: We are thrilled to announce that Redwood City has approved the Sequoia Station Project!

-Greenbelt Alliance is excited to conceptually endorse the Sequoia Station Project in Redwood City, which provides our support for the project in its early stages.
+Greenbelt Alliance was excited to conceptually endorse Sequoia Station in Redwood City, which provided our support for the project in its early stages.

 We are pleased to see that the project has a minimum average residential density of 125 units per acre, which will help maximize the potential of these sites well-located near jobs and transit.
 The project site is located directly adjacent to the local Caltrain station, even dedicating an acre of land to support Caltrain’s new 2040 Business Plan which would support rail expansion, train electrification, and a new downtown train station.
 Secure bike parking spaces will be provided, as well as electric vehicle charging stations to encourage residents, employees, visitors, and guests to use a range of transit options.
 The developers are also proposing to move all vehicle parking below ground in order to allow for a safer, bike- and pedestrian-friendly center.
 This project also incentivizes alternative transportation modes by improving bike lanes and the aforementioned secure bike parking spaces.
 Sequoia Station is clearly making strides to reduce vehicle miles traveled and greenhouse gas emissions!

 The primary site is a grocery-anchored, retail shopping center with surface parking, a gross underutilization of this land’s potential as transit-oriented development.
 The space has the opportunity to be transformed into a vibrant mix of new housing, office, and retail, including public open space and a childcare facility.
 Overall, it supports the vision of Redwood City’s El Camino Corridor Plan, which was adopted in 2017.

 According to GreenTRIP—a free online tool created by Transform that models traffic and greenhouse gas impacts of residential projects in California—Sequoia Station will result in:

 6,996 fewer miles driven according to the county average.

 34% fewer greenhouse gas impacts according to the county average.

 9% less parking use according to the county average.